 The park is only 137km², but includes a diverse range of habitats.
 There are three distinct areas to be found: Ngurdoto Crater, the Momella Lakes and the rugged Mount Meru.
 Correlated to the altitude and geology of Arusha National Park you can find mountain rainforests, open savannah, alkaline lakes and even a volcanic crater.
 On clear days you get great views of Mount Meru, which is Africa's fifth highest mountain and within the parks boundary.
 You can also see across to Kilimanjaro - which is 50km away.

-There are two airports nearby: Kilimanjaro International Airport is 40km northeast of town.
-This airport is most commonly used for larger international flights from Kenya, Nairobi and Europe, whereas Arusha Airport, which is on the town's western fringes, is usually used for domestic flights around Tanzania.
+There are two airports near Arusha: Kilimanjaro International Airport (KIA) is 40km east of town, off the main highway between Arusha and the mountain.
+KIA is used for larger international flights from Kenya, Nairobi and Europe, as well as regional safari connections in Tanzania.
+The much smaller Arusha Airport, on the town's western fringes, is a minor hub for Tanzanian regional flights.